dshamaeli/My-Emacs/README.md

 	$ cd snippets/
 	$ cp -r js2-mode/ js3-mode

 Step 4: Now Start Emacs.
 It will load packages automatically.
-You could use "emacs --debug-init" if you get any error.
-	remember that with our shity internet speed in Iran this could take few minutes
+You could use "emacs --debug-init" if you get any error.remember that with our shity internet speed in Iran this could take few minutes

 	$ emacs

 step 5: to test it open a new .js file with your emacs: